Gary & Elaine Fullerton

 Gary & Elaine Fullerton: life as they knew it totally changed.

 The Fullertons joined NCEM in 1982 to serve in Nova Scotia, and then later on staff at Key-Way-Tin Bible Institute at Lac La Biche, Alberta.
 They are now honorary NCEM members.
-Read here how Gary & Elaine have allowed the Lord to work through very difficult circumstances:

 Physiotherapy didn’t help.
 A couple months later an Edmonton doctor diagnosed Cervical Dystonia, a rare genetic brain disorder.

 The overall effect on Gary, his family and ministry?
-“Life as I knew it totally changed,” he answers.
+“Life as I knew it totally changed,” he says.
 “I was always on the go, but now the pain and my head position shut down everything.
 The medical description: ‘devastating and debilitating pain’ is accurate.”

 “I just wanted the husband I knew for 20 years back,” recalls Elaine, “and our three kids just wanted their dad back.”
 Gary couldn’t study, teach, or drive.
 He endured two months without medication, then pain meds and muscle relaxants were prescribed which, over time, gave a bit of relief.